frankliu197/Git-tutorial/GIT previous.md

 ```

 # Committing
-Whenever you *commit* with git, you save the current state of your code.
-A commit is represented with a circle on the commit graph.
+A *commit* is the technical term for taking a snapshot of your code; that is, git will save the current state of your project.
+In the commit graph, each of the circles represent a commit.

 Let's say the developer has finished coding the "addition functionality" of the project through coding a file called *addition.txt*.
 To save or commit the changes to the project, including the changes to *addition.txt*, use:
 (Remember that all lines starting with a **#** are comments)